 Cae Tan are providing the community with highly nutritious products and raising awareness of fresh seasonal food and the value of chemical-free growing.
 The customers have been amazed by the quality of the salad as there is nothing else like it on the market in this area; they had forgotten what fresh salads taste like!

 A key aspect of the project is that it is environmentally responsible.
-Our carbon footprint is low.
-We supply businesses within a 10 mile radius of the farm; we ask regular customers to supply us with reusable boxes in which to pack their produce so as to reduce plastic waste.
-We have grown plants that are good for pollinators and insects and have taken care of the soil, this increases biodiversity and improves the health of the surrounding ecosystem.
+By supplying businesses within a 10 mile radius of the farm, the carbon footprint is kept low.
+Regular customers are asked to supply reusable boxes in which to pack their produce so as to reduce plastic waste.
+Cae Tan has grown plants that are good for pollinators and insects and have taken care of the soil, this increases biodiversity and improves the health of the surrounding ecosystem.